browserengineering/book/book/accessibility.md

         self.set_needs_render()
 ```

-Note that we need to rerender the page when the dark mode setting is
+Note that we need to re-render the page when the dark mode setting is
 flipped, so that the user actually sees the new colors.

 Now we need the page's colors to somehow depend on dark mode.
 The